petekneller/pi-fc/scala/util/src/main/scala/util/spitotcp/README.md

 ![spi-to-tcp-c](spi-to-tcp-c.png SPI to TCP in C)

 Note that as well as the extra CPU usage by the scala version (and of course memory) the C CPU usage is mostly system, whereas with scala there's much more user time.

+## v1

+A very basic attempt to improve efficiency:
+* transfers chunks rather than just 1 byte at a time
+* adds a `Thread.sleep` so that the thread is not constantly spinning

+Superficially this does improve CPU usage:
+* transferring 100 bytes instead of 1 lead to CPU usage ~5%
+* with 100 byte transfers and a `Thread.sleep(100)` - CPU ~1%